onecx-apps/onecx-document-management-dev/README.md

 - `tkit-portal-server` Main MS for tkit portal applications, managing and storing informations about Portals and Users
 - `apm` MS which manages access and permissions for Portal users

-Some extra useful tooling (optional):
+Main document-management elements:

 - `pgadmin` UI admin for Postgres, login as capgemini@capgemini.com/mysecretpassword
-- `data-mgmt` Backend service implementing logic of persisting data into postgres dbs from xls files
-- `data-mgmt-ui` UI application to perist data into configured databases from xls files
+- `onecx-document-management-ui` UI application to perist data into configured databases from xls files
+- `onecx-document-management-bff` Backend For Frontend implementing logic accessing ui specific backend service
+- `onecx-document-management-svc` Backend service implementing logic of persisting data into postgres dbs

 ## Hosts file